 The ICT Bread and Butter Sell-Setup, when aligned with a bearish Daily Bias, offers opportunities to enter short-term sell trades.

-This strategy, known as the Bread-and-Butter setup, focuses on ICT trading concepts such as IPDA and the Judas Swing, delivering 1 to 3 potential scalping entries per day.
+This Trading strategy, known as the Bread-and-Butter setup, focuses on ICT trading concepts such as IPDA and the Judas Swing, delivering 1 to 3 potential scalping entries per day.

 What Is the Bread and Butter Sell-Setup?